Skip to main content

 Professional Background:

-Her professional experience also includes service as a U.S. Government Contractor supporting the Department of Defense, where she facilitated healthcare staffing and compliance support for military medical facilities nationwide.
+She also served as a U.S. Government Contractor supporting the Department of Defense, providing healthcare staffing coordination and compliance support for military medical facilities nationwide.

-Deputy Commissioner Donaldson provides executive oversight of the Agency’s clinical and regulatory investigative functions, including:
+Deputy Chief Donaldson provides executive oversight of the Agency’s clinical and nursing functions, including:

 • Clinical & Regulatory Review Division (CRRD)